 How fast can I get hot-shot insurance?

-Solo with clean MVR + own MC Authority already filed: 48-72 hours typical (Progressive Commercial issues same-day for standard tier).
+Solo with clean MVR + own MC Authority already filed: 48-72 hours typical (some specialty carriers issue same-day binding for clean-MVR operators with own authority).
 New operator just getting MC Authority + clean MVR: 5-10 business days while underwriter verifies authority.
 Hard-to-place (DUI, prior losses, no MC history): 2-4 weeks through specialty markets like ARI or Atlantic Casualty.

 Quick glossary — hot-shot terms